 For many cultures, including the Romans and the Victorians, snakes were a symbol of enduring love.
 A snake biting its own tail to form a circle is a particularly potent symbol of everlasting love.
-Prince Albert gave Queen Victoria a snake engagement ring at the beginning of a celebrated and long marriage.
+Prince Albert gave Queen Victoria a snake engagement ring -- at the beginning of a long and celebrated marriage.

 Interestingly lizards and frogs were (and perhaps still are) also symbols of wedded happiness.
 Perhaps this explains the continuing popularity of jewelry depicting these wiggly creatures.

 Jewelry in the shape of flowers may also be symbolic.
 To quote Ophelia "There's rosemary, that's for remembrance; pray, love, remember: and there are pansies.
-Thatís for thoughts."
+That’s for thoughts."

 Other flowers commonly found in jewelry are daisies for innocence, roses for the growth and continuation of love, and bouquets expressing the commingling and compatibility of marriage.
 When you are considering the perfect gift from that next anniversary, rather than the common "anniversary ring" how about a more romantic bouquet pendant?